Women and motorcycles: breaking stereotypes on two wheels

 Ana Carrasco Gabarrón (born March 10, 1997 in Murcia, Spain) is a Spanish motorcycle racer who has made history in the world of speed competitions.
 Carrasco is known for being the first woman to win a world championship alone in a speed competition, an achievement she achieved in 2018 by winning the Supersport 300 World Championship.

-Ana Carrasco began her career in motorcycling at a young age, competing in national championships such as the Spanish Speed Cup and the Mediterranean Speed Championship.
+Early career and debut in Moto3: Ana Carrasco began her career in motorcycling at a young age, competing in national championships such as the Spanish Speed Cup and the Mediterranean Speed Championship.
 Her talent on the track did not go unnoticed, and in 2013, she debuted in the Moto3 World Championship, becoming the third woman to compete in that category.
 Carrasco competed in Moto3 for several seasons, although without achieving outstanding results.

-In 2017, Ana Carrasco transitioned to the Supersport 300 World Championship, a new category at the time.
+Jump to Supersport 300: In 2017, Ana Carrasco transitioned to the Supersport 300 World Championship, a new category at the time.
 It was in this category where Carrasco made history: in September 2017, she achieved her first victory at the Portimão circuit, Portugal, becoming the first woman to win a solo race in a world speed championship.

-The highlight of Carrasco's career came in 2018, when she became Supersport 300 world champion.
+World championship: The highlight of Carrasco's career came in 2018, when she became Supersport 300 world champion.
 She won two races and earned a total of 93 points, narrowly beating her rivals.
 This victory was a milestone in the history of motorcycling, as never before had a woman won a solo world championship in a speed competition.

 In 2019, Ana Carrasco continued competing in the Supersport 300 category, but was unable to retain her title.
 The 2020 season was more complicated due to a back injury suffered in an accident during training.
 However, Carrasco recovered and competed again in 2021, showing his resilience and determination.

-Ana Carrasco is an inspiring figure in motorcycling and a reference for many women who aspire to compete in this sport.
+Relevance and legacy: Ana Carrasco is an inspiring figure in motorcycling and a reference for many women who aspire to compete in this sport.
 Their success and perseverance have proven that women can achieve the highest levels of competition in motorcycling and have paved the way for greater female participation and representation in the sport.

 María Herrera Muñoz (born August 26, 1996 in Oropesa, Toledo, Spain) is a Spanish motorcycle racer who has competed in different World Championship categories, including Moto3 and MotoE.
 With her talent and skills, Herrera has become a reference for women in the world of speed motorcycling.